paulmuschiol/udacity-az-devops-1/README.md

 Be aware that packer is stateless and you must delete the image manually to avoid costs for storage.

 #### LB Deployment
 You get a loadbalanced application that serves the build packer image with the simple web page.
 This can be accessed through the output FQDN or IP of the load balance in front.
 All resources are tagged with the project value.
+You can even after deployment increase the number of nodes in the variables.tf file and apply again to scale the application.
 The build infrastructure should look high level like this:
 1. Resource Group hosting all elements
 2. Load Balancer
 * Azure load balancer with a public IP and FQDN